International Intended Parents

 There are however, additional challenges international intended parents will face compared to Canadian intended parents.
 These challenges can include…

-Clear communication between you and your surrogate mother is critical for the success of your relationship together.
-Due to time differences and possible language barriers, it can be more difficult for the intended parents and their surrogate mother to develop and maintain a mutually respectful, caring, long-distance surrogacy relationship.
-Now with the use of Google Translate, Skype, Facetime, email, phone, and text messaging, all parties can communicate easily despite time and cultural differences.
-If complete translation services are required this can affect your ability to find a match with a surrogate mother.
-As you think about working with a surrogate mother carefully consider how much communication you would like to have with her during this process.
+Clear communication between you and your surrogate is critical for the success of your relationship together.
+Due to time differences and possible language barriers, it can be more difficult for the intended parents and their surrogate to develop and maintain a mutually respectful, caring, long-distance surrogacy relationship.
+Now with the use of Google Translate, Skype, Facetime, and Whatsapp all parties can communicate easily despite time and cultural differences.
+If complete translation services are required this can affect your ability to find a match with a surrogate.
+As you think about working with a surrogate carefully consider how much communication you would like to have with her during this process.

-Canadian intended parents are generally able to attend some or most of the surrogate mother's doctor appointments during the pregnancy; whereas, international intended parents are less likely to have that same opportunity.
-If intended parents are unable to participate in their surrogate mother's appointments, our internet-savvy surrogates often gladly update their intended parents after every appointment.
+Canadian intended parents are generally able to attend some or most of the surrogate's doctor appointments during the pregnancy; whereas, international intended parents are less likely to have that same opportunity.
+If intended parents are unable to participate in their surrogate's appointments, our internet-savvy surrogates often gladly update their intended parents after every appointment.
 They will give you baby measurements, lab results, ultrasound images and any recommendations made by the doctor.
 Because our surrogates understand that this is your pregnancy too, our surrogates will treat you as the parents from the moment there is a confirmed pregnancy.
-Of course, if you can attend any of the appointments during the pregnancy, it will immensely deepen your relationship with your surrogate mother and her medical provider.
-Taking an active interest/role in your surrogate's medical appointments shows your interest in not only your surrogate mother's health, but also in the health and development of your unborn baby.
-It's important for surrogate mothers to see intended parents showing interest and an active role in their unborn baby's development.
+Of course, if you can attend any of the appointments during the pregnancy, it will immensely deepen your relationship with your surrogate and her medical provider.
+Taking an active interest/role in your surrogate's medical appointments shows your interest in not only your surrogate's health, but also in the health and development of your unborn baby.
+It's important for surrogates to see intended parents showing interest and an active role in their unborn baby's development.

 Children born to international parents will receive Canadian citizenship at birth, and your parental rights within Canada will be established.
 However, because international parents will take their child out of Canada and back to their home country—a country in which surrogacy may be illegal or at least may be treated very differently than in Canada—international parents will also want to establish parental rights in their own country.
 It is best to understand the laws that may apply in your own country and what you need to do to protect the child and your rights before you even begin the process.
 For example, a number of European countries do not recognize the international father’s parentage if the surrogate is married, because they view the surrogate’s husband as the legal father of the child despite any contracts or agreements you have with the surrogate.
 Surrogacy in Canada Online works closely with Canadian fertility lawyers who can assist international intended parents with legal parentage services.
 Because laws change frequently, we advise you to seek legal counsel prior to selecting a surrogate.

 Canadian surrogates are covered for all medical services (including pregnancy and birth) under their provincial health care plans.
 However, there is a possibility that international intended parents will incur health care costs for their baby after birth.
 Some hospitals are requiring payment for after birth care which ranges from $400-750/day for a regular stay/newborn care to $5000+/day for NICU/newborn care or if your child requires medical assistance.
 International intended parents may also be responsible for the costs of their accommodations in the hospital.
 Medical costs could possibly exceed $50,000-$300,000 if for example a baby (or multiples) have extensive NICU time and/or surgery/procedures/treatments.
-Unfortunately there isn't currently a national insurance program in place for international intended parents to have assistance with medical costs so it's important to have access to additional financing in case it happens.
-International intended parents may also want to look into US insurance companies (some provide assistance with Canadian singleton births) or insurance coverage they may have through their employment.
-Some hospitals are not charging intended parents whereas others are.
-You can find out if the hospital has this policy to bill international intended parents by contacting them directly or at the pre-admit hospital appointment with your surrogate mother in her third trimester.
-Most babies born through surrogacy in Canada are born full term and do not require medical care that intended parents will have to pay for.
+Unfortunately there isn't a national insurance program in place for international intended parents to have assistance with medical costs so it's important to have access newborn medical insurance or additional financing in case it happens.
+International intended parents may also want to look into insurance coverage they may have through their employment.
+Most babies born through surrogacy in Canada are born full term and do not require medical care that intended parents will have to pay for but you should expect a medical fee of $1500 for a newborn medical well baby check.

 We would be honoured to be a part of your surrogacy journey.
 If you are interested in receiving more information about how our surrogacy program can help you become a parent, feel free to contact us.
 We are here to help you!